 In the end, both smoking and OSA are deadly conditions that, in combination, can severely shorten your life span.
 It has been proven that both sleep apnea and smoking can cause all sorts of cardiovascular and respiratory health problems.
 OSA can lead to stroke and heart disease while smoking increases one’s chance of contracting certain types of cancer.
 Studies have even shown that sleep apneics who smoke generally have heightened triglyceride levels and lowered HDL levels.

-Kicking The Habit – An Important Step In Treating Sleep Apnea
+Kicking The Habit – An Important Step In Treating Sleep Apnea in Denver

 In many cases, sleep apnea treatment is a multi-step process, and this is certainly true for smokers.
 The first step involves diagnosis and then, following a positive diagnosis from a physician, comes finding the right sleep apnea treatment method.
 When it comes to treating a sleep apneic who smokes, one of the most crucial steps in properly treating the condition is to have the patient work towards breaking the smoking habit.
 However, smoking has proven to be an extremely tough habit to break.
 Not only is smoking highly addictive because of the ingredients found in cigarettes, namely nicotine, many smokers aren’t fully aware of the damage that smoking can do to their bodies.